objectliteral/teachingJS/chapters/05_inheritance/04_pseudoclassical.md

 That does exactly the same, as the definition of `Child` above, but looks a bit more pleasant.
 Still, this is not a style of code that you want to be writing a lot and we have no possibility of letting our methods work with private instance variables.

 ### Advancing
-If we come up with more methods to help us creating objects, maybe it would not be ideal to add them all to `Function.prototype` because not every function is supposed to be used as a constructor.
+If we come up with more methods to help create objects, maybe it would not be ideal to add them all to `Function.prototype` ,because not every function is supposed to be used as a constructor.
 So we could create a `makeConstructor` function that helps us with creating constructors and dealing with inheritance.
 You would always have to use this function to create a new constructor, but then you could be writing things like:
 ```javascript
 var Child = makeConstructor(Person, function Child (age) {
     this.age = age;